Epistle of James

 and it will be given to him (1.5).

 Trust, and do not doubt, “for the doubter is like a wave in the sea being tossed and driven by the wind” (1.6).
 Doubt will fill the vacuum of faith should faith leave (omission), and doubt will eventually become a man’s companion.
-All endeavors in life should be undertaken with a measure of faith, else the person becomes “double-minded*, unstable in all his ways,” (v.9).
+All endeavors in life should be undertaken with a measure of faith, or else the person becomes “double-minded*, unstable in all his ways” (v.9).
 Thus, continuity and perseverance have much in common.
-Perseverance is considered continuing while under stress, or without results.
-Continuity assists daily spiritual expression and behavior in walking in the Way.
-Both perseverance and continuity rely upon faith as a foundation.
+Perseverance is considered continuing while under stress or without results.
+Continuity assists daily spiritual expression and behavior when walking in the Way.
+Both persistence and continuity rely upon faith as a foundation.

 *Faith/Doubt

-In 1.14, James refers to perseverance related to temptation, and “each person is tempted whenever he is dragged off and enticed by the bait of his own desire.“* Desire is denoted as bait, and the word of caution ‘dragged off’, lies underneath.
+In 1.14, James refers to perseverance related to temptation: “Each person is tempted whenever he is dragged off and enticed by the bait of his own desire.* Desire is denoted as bait, and the word of caution, ‘dragged off,’ lies underneath.
 In modern Christianity, desire is dealt with by simply not engaging the desire.
-James, however, defines desire as ‘bait’, he defines desire as the person having ownership, it comes from the individual.
-Sowing the seed to end improper desires or excess would be an action James would approve of.
+James, however, defines desire as ‘bait’; he defines desire as the person having ownership, that which comes from the individual.
+Sowing the good seed to end improper desires or excess would be an action James would approve of.

 *evil inclination

-James makes it clear that unrighteous desire comes from within, and remains at hand.
+James clarifies that unrighteous desire comes from within and remains at hand.

-Once the desire is conceived, birth to sin is given (1.15), and when fully grown (excess) “gives birth to death.”
-The term ‘Crash and burn’ describes the meaning of this passage.
+Once the desire is conceived, birth to sin is given (1.15), and when fully grown (excess), it “gives birth to death.”
+The modern term ‘Crash and burn’ describes the meaning of this passage.

 So it is that by continued faith, including faithful actions, that desire (sin) becomes removed, and perseverance remains.
 “Don’t delude yourselves, my dear brother,” James concludes.